Introduction

 Lecture 2

-$\mu$ and $\sigma$ are usually unknown.
+and are usually unknown.
 Thats why we use Greek letters.
 They are for the gods to know.

 In R: